How the Global IPv4 Transfer Market Really Works

 The Coexistence with IPv6

-Organizations typically operate dual stack environments, using IPv6 for new deployments while maintaining IPv4 for compatibility.
+Organizations typically operate dual stack environments, using IPv6 for new deployments while retaining IPv4 for legacy systems and global reach.

 Why Businesses Must Plan Strategically